 When facing suspicious research, it is of course possible to alert the journal or publisher that have published the research findings.
 Guidance for how to cooperate around an investigation has been issued by COPE (Cooperation between research institutions and journals) as well as in a later article: Cooperation And Liaison Between Universities And Editors (CLUE).

 How long after the alleged misconduct can an allegation be forwarded?
 In Sweden, there is in the Act a limits of 10 years unless there are particular resons for going back even longer.

 OECD has issued Best Practices for Ensuring Scientific Integrity and Preventing Misconduct.
+CIOMS have then issued International guidelines on good governance practice for research institutions.
 The InterAcademy Council has issued a report on responsible conduct in a globalized research setting.
 European Group on Ethics has a statement as well.

 How to protect the integrity of the research record is described in the RePAIR Consensus Guidelines

 In international research collaborations, differences within and between national policies might create challenges when misconduct is suspected.
 To handle those, OECD has issued the guideline Investigating Research Misconduct Allegations in International Collaborative Research Projects.

 - Statement of Principles on Research Integrity (Global Research Council)